Experiential Therapy

 The term “experiential therapy” encompasses several nontraditional therapeutic approaches.
 According to the American Addiction Centers (AAC), experiential therapy is not one form of therapy.
 Instead, it embraces diverse strategies, using a combination of different interventions “designed to focus on actual involvement with different types of experiences.”

-Ultimately, experiential therapy is a type of counseling in which, rather than talking about feelings and problems, clients work to understand them through exercises or activities.
+Ultimately, experiential therapy is a type of therapy in which, rather than talking about feelings and problems, clients work to understand them through exercises or activities.
 These activities range from art therapy,1 such as painting to express emotion, to physical exercises like running.
 In experiential therapy, you might release stress through yoga.

 Expressing your emotions physically may help you better identify their source and develop strategies and healthy ways to cope with difficult feelings.
 Experiential therapy employs creative tools such as role-playing, physical activity, arts and crafts, music, and animal care to help clients identify and process emotions surrounding their personal experiences through active engagement in an activity.